 The Sling TV cost increased moderately in October 2022, with all plans going up by $5.
 More recently, in regions that can get ABC through Sling Blue, you'll be looking at a further $5 increase, up to $45 a month.

-Sports fans and those with young children are best served by its Orange plan, which includes ESPN, Motortrend, Nick Jnr. and the Disney Channel among its line-up.
-But if you’re into great TV dramas and documentaries, the Blue plan is ideal, with National Geographic, Discovery, SyFy, A&E and FX readily available.
+Sports fans and those with young children are best served by its Orange plan, which includes ESPN, Motortrend, and the Disney Channel among its line-up.
+But if you’re into great TV dramas and documentaries, the Blue plan is ideal, with National Geographic, Discovery SyFy, and FX readily available.

 A third option, if you want a greater number of channels, some local networks, news and expanded sports coverage, is the Sling Orange + Blue package for $60 a month.
 That's at least a $20 saving on subscribing separately.